AKASH-ALAM/Tweaks-Themes-and-Icons-/README.md

 # Tweaks-Themes-and-Icons-

 For Ubuntu gnome desktop Environment.

 ### How to Install and Change GNOME Theme in Linux

+### Install gnome-tweak-tool
+Open the terminal application and type the following :

+       sudo apt update
+       sudo apt install gnome-tweak-tool

+I also recommend that you install the following package:

+       sudo apt install gnome-shell-extensions

 By changing your GNOME theme, you can give your Linux desktop a brand-new look and feel.

 In this tutorial, I’ll show you how to install new themes on a Linux system running GNOME desktop environment.